 When you have a gorgeous and spacious property at your disposal, the sound of having your wedding at home can be incredibly tempting – you can pretty much do whatever you want.
 What could be better?

 But here’s the thing – private property weddings present a unique set of challenges and expenses that are important to keep in mind if you’re considering an at-home wedding, because you’re essentially building a temporary wedding venue from scratch.
-Here are my top 10 things to consider when you’re hosting a wedding at home:
+As your Hudson Valley wedding planner, here are my top 10 things to consider when you’re hosting a wedding at home:

 Power & Water